olcf/olcf-user-docs/quantum/quantum_systems/iqm.rst

 Running Jobs & Queue Policies
 =============================

-Users can submit jobs to IQM backends both ia a timeslot (reservation) system as well as via a pay-as-you-go queue system.
+Users can submit jobs to IQM backends both via a timeslot (reservation) system as well as a pay-as-you-go queue system.

 In timeslot mode, your project is assigned specific quantum computer access periods that must be booked in advance.
 During these slots, access is exclusive to your project.
 The Resonance